 Incident Response Coordination:

 Payment security incidents might also constitute privacy breaches, requiring coordinated incident response that addresses both PCI DSS notification requirements and GDPR breach notification timelines.
+The direct implications of compliance failures include significant legal and financial consequences, making it critical to ensure timely and coordinated responses.

 Develop incident response procedures that coordinate payment security response with privacy breach management while ensuring appropriate stakeholder notification and regulatory compliance.